Stability of homogeneous bundles on P^3: Results on stability and simplicity

-Now we are ready to prove that every bundle such that its ${\cal Q}$-support is a staircase $S$ which is a cylinder on a completely regular staircase in a plane parallel to $\langle V_1, V_2 \rangle $ is multistable.
+Now we are ready to prove that every bundle such that its ${\cal Q}$-support is a classical staircase $S$ is multistable.
 Let $C$ be the support of a ${\cal Q}$-representation subrepresentation of $S$ (thus again a staircase by Remark \ref{subquiv}).
-We want to prove $\mu(C) < \mu (S) $ by induction on the number $k$ of steps of $C$.
+We want to prove $\mu(C) < \mu (S) $ by induction on the cardinality $k$ of $\nu_C$.

 \underline{$k=1$}.
 The statement follows from Corollary \ref{rettangoli} and Fact 1.

 \underline{$k-1 \Rightarrow k$.} To prove this implication we do induction on where $bd $ denotes the border and the border of a staircase is the border of the part of the space inside the staircase.